ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

   - Added Operational Considerations section.
   - Note many current implementations set TC=1 only when no glue RRs fit.
 New requirements may lead to more truncation and TCP.
   - Sibling glue can be optional.
 Only require TC=1 when all in-domain glue RRs don't fit.
+  - Avoid talking about requirements for UDP/TCP specifically, and talk more generically about message size constraints regardless of transport.

 {backmatter}